zwbgood6/hamamatsu/README.md

     - DCAMDEV_OPEN: choose a device by index (0 - IDeviceCount-1)

 - termination
-  - close the HDCAM handle ->
+  - close the HDCAM handle: dcamdev_close()
+  - terminate the API and unload all of the modules: dcamapi_uninit()

+- HDCAM handle
+  - handle is the device on HDCAM-API
+  - handle specifies the camera

+- get the device and DCAM information
+  - dcamdev_getstring()

+## acquisition buffer control

+- allocation, attach, and release
+  - allocation:
+    - steps:

 ## capture control

 - start and stop capturing